palimagus/conyew-game-of-life/README.md

 You will need to install Trunk to build the project.
 Everthing you need to know is on the [Trunk's website](https://trunkrs.dev/).

-Next just install the dependencies with `cargo install` and run the project with `trunk serve`.
+Next just install the dependencies with `cargo build` and run the project with `trunk serve`.

 Thanks for reading and have a nice day ! 🌞